aphonsoar/aphonsoar/README.md

 ### Hi there 👋
 I am Economist, Accountant and Data & Analytics enthusiastic.
 Data science and statistics permanently student.<br>
-You can find more about me in my LinkedIn profile:
+You can contact and find more about me on my LinkedIn profile:

 <a href="https://www.linkedin.com/in/aphonso/">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>